Location - Clemant State Forest, Queensland, Australia

 In the surroundings around Mount Cataract, mainly green-green deciduous forest grows.
 The annual average temperature in the funnel is 21°C. The warmest month is December, when the average temperature is 24°C, and the coldest is July, with 17°C. Average annuality rainfall is 1,014 millimeters.
 The wettest month is February, with an average of 254 mm rainfall, and the driest is September, with 6 mm rainfall.
 The mountain range contributes to Black River's volume.

-The best route to the summit is via the ridgeline which offer easy walking and views of the surrounding countryside as your gain elevation.
-Good views of Mt Margaret, Frederick Peak and South Pinnacle.
-Permission may be required to access this area.
+One of the potential routes to the summit is via the ridgeline which offer easy walking and great views of the surrounding countryside (Mt Margaret, Frederick Peak and South Pinnacle) as your gain elevation.

 How to get there

-Mill Rd services the properties in the area and a quarry on Mt Black.
-The road stops 2km short of the base of the mountain however the abandoned Greenvale Railway line continues on past the mountain.
+It use to be accessed via Mill Rd and the old Greenvale Line.
+Mill Rd services the properties in the area and a quarry on Mount Black.
+The road stops 2 km short of the base of the mountain however the abandoned Greenvale Railway line continues on past the mountain.
 The rails have been long taken up and the track was once a place for recreation where Townsville Rockwheelers, the 4WD club and dirtbikes went.
 These days you can't go far before coming to a locked gate on the line.

-The Department of Transport and Main Roads manage closed rail corridors across the state.
+Forestry Road is managed by Townsville City Council and Paluma Range National Park and Mount Cataract State Forest (now part of Clemant State Forest) are managed by Queensland Parks and Wildlife Services.
+Forestry Road runs into Paluma Range National Park which borders Clemant State Forest and Upper Sleeperlog Creek Nature Reserve.
+The old greenvale line also borders Clemant State Forest.
+The Department of Transport and Main Roads manage closed rail corridors across Queensland.
 The Greenvale line is state owned land and the closed rail corridor is not open for public use.
 Additionally, it is also not safe to be traversed due to large scours and one of the tunnels being partially collapsed.